raspberrypilearning/flappy-parrot/en/step_4.md

 ## Make the pipes move

-Next you'll get the pipes moving across the screen to create an obstacle course.
+Next you're going to make the pipes move across the screen to create an obstacle course.

 ![pipes moving across the screen](images/flappy-clones-test.png)

 --- task ---

-First you will make the pipes appear by adding the code so that `When the green flag is clicked`{:class="blockevents"} it `creates a clone`{:class="blockcontrol"} every 2 seconds `forever`{:class="blockcontrol"}.
+First make the pipes appear by adding code to the Pipes sprite so that, `when the green flag is clicked`{:class="blockevents"}, the sprite `forever`{:class="blockcontrol"} `creates a clone of itself`{:class="blockcontrol"} every two seconds.

 ![pipes sprite](images/pipes-sprite.png)